 Aaron Cohen, MD, Harvard Medical School

-Current status: Internal Medicine Residency at Brigham and Women's Hospital
+Current status: Cardiology Fellow at U. Mass.
+Medical Center (following Internal Medicine Residency at Brigham and Women's Hospital)

 Kavita Goyal, MD, Drexel University

-Current status: Dermatology Residency at the University of Minnesota
+Current status: Dermatologist in Silver Springs, MD, affiliated with George Washington University (after Residency at the University of Minnesota)

 Jonathan Lee, MD, Harvard Medical School

-Current status: Dermatopathology Fellow, Brigham and Women's Hospital (following Dermatology Residency at University of Pittsburgh)
+Current status: Dermatology Faculty at Brigham and Women's Hospital (following Dermatology Residency at University of Pittsburgh and a Fellowship at the Harvard Combined Dermatology Fellowship)

 Matthew Torre, MD, Harvard Medical School

-Current status: Research Fellow at Brigham and Women's Hospital (following Neuropathology Fellowship at Brigham and Women's Hospital)
+Current status: Junior Faculty in Neuropathology at Brigham and Women's Hospital (following Neuropathology Fellowship at Brigham and Women's Hospital)

 Applicants should have a strong interest in academic medicine, and an excellent fund of clinical knowledge.
 Applications should include: